 Q: Why do you have international offices?

-A: Our international offices in China, Hong Kong SAR, India, Malaysia, Middle East, Singapore and South Africa are strategic points of contact for the myriad of international investors that are based there.
+A: Our international offices in China, Hong Kong SAR, India, Israel, Malaysia, Middle East, Pakistan, Qatar, Singapore, South Africa, Thailand and Turkey are strategic points of contact for the myriad of international investors that are based there.
 Longevity, reliability and experience are much valued in these parts of the world and our clients find our presence there reassuring, as they get to conduct business in their own time zone and language.
 Our offices in these locations work closely with our London offices and our property management department to provide a seamless service to our overseas landlords.

 Q: You sell property so how can I be sure your rental advice is impartial?